Chief of Police - 113547

 Develops campus and / or organizational policies and authorizes their implementation.
 Represents the campus in campus-wide and systemwide meeting and discussions.
 Recognized as an influential leader.
 Makes final decisions for the organization and ensures achievement of objectives.
 Erroneous decisions will have a serious impact on the overall success of division or the campus.

-Must have demonstrated experience working closely and collaboratively with all members of the community.
-Demonstrated ability in fostering partnerships on the implementation of a distributed model of safety services.
+Must have experience working closely and collaboratively with all members of the community.
+Proven ability in fostering partnerships on the implementation of a distributed model of safety services.

 Ability to evaluate departmental policies and practices to align with the needs and values of our diverse community and adapt as needed.

 Highly experienced ability to communicate effectively in person and in writing.
-Demonstrated ability to develop and maintain effective, cooperative, and collaborative partnerships and relationships with students, staff, faculty, management, and external constituents and stakeholders.
+Ability to develop and maintain effective, cooperative, and collaborative partnerships and relationships with students, staff, faculty, management, and external constituents and stakeholders.
 Advanced skill in resolving conflict situations and in recognizing politically sensitive situations.

 Advanced knowledge of law, regulation and University policy regarding public safety and law enforcement functions.
 Advanced knowledge of modern policing issues, philosophies, practices and trends as applied within the University environment.
 Advanced knowledge of current law enforcement management theory and administrative standards.
 Advanced knowledge of supervisory, management, administrative, and command leadership principles.